 Russian soldiers have received a new heavy tactical FPV drone, the "Ilya Muromets."
-Its main advantage is flexible frequency adjustment, which helps bypass foreign electronic warfare (EW) systems.
+Its main advantage is flexible frequency adjustment, which helps to bypass foreign electronic warfare (EW) systems.

-The drone's payload capacity of 8 kg allows it to deliver medicines, ammunition, and water to soldiers in the most remote locations on the line of combat contact at a range of up to 15 km.
+The drone's payload capacity of 8 kg allows it to deliver medicines, ammunition, and water to soldiers in the most remote locations on the line of contact, up to a range of 15 km.

 The "Ilya Muromets" drone is small in size, so it will not become a noticeable target for the enemy.
 The drone has eight motors, which increases flight stability and provides a power reserve.
 The device is 100% produced from Russian components.